alpacahq/marketstore/README.md

 ```

 ### Source
-MarketStore is implemented in Go (with some CGO), so you can build it from
+MarketStore is implemented in Go, so you can build it from
 source pretty easily.
 You need Go 1.11+ as it uses `go mod` to manage dependencies.
 ``` sh
 go get -u github.com/alpacahq/marketstore